Lang Park: Redevelopment

 Lang Park was heavily redeveloped in the early 2000s into a 52,500 all-seater state of the art rectangular stadium.

 Suncorp Stadium before the Australia vs Paraguay soccer international in October 2006.

 Lang Park suffered significant damage during the 2010–2011 Queensland floods with the entire playing field being covered by flood water.
 An electrical fire started in a transformer room due to water ingress, however there was no major damage from the fire.

-Today

 View of playing field from southern end, 13 July 2022.